MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 >[!NOTE]
 >Try adding **is_between** to numeric filter attributes and extend the sample code to enables publication year range filter.

-The following schema elements reflects the filterable numeric attributes:
+The following schema elements reflect the filterable numeric attributes:

 ```json
 {